 1. How do companies create customer intimacy without proximity?

 Although consumer responses in the EY Future Consumer Index suggest substantial behavioral shifts, it’s more likely what we’re seeing is the acceleration of a trend at least two decades in the making.
 Pre-pandemic, many companies weren’t meeting rising customer expectations because they were competing against the small minority of companies who redefined the customer experience and continue to evolve their product or service offerings to personalize, predict and adapt.
 For those who have fallen behind, the pandemic — and the market shifts it has accelerated — has leveled the playing field.

-In the post-pandemic era, companies setting a new benchmark will create customer intimacy through hyper-personalization, predicting what customers want and adapting products or services based on their specific environment without a single face-to-face.
-EY survey results in Six habits of digital transformation leaders suggest leaders who are laser-focused on their customers do a better job at meeting customer demands and meeting profitability goals.
+As people adapt to the realities of the pandemic, companies setting a new benchmark are creating customer intimacy through hyper-personalization, predicting what customers want and adapting products or services based on their specific environment without a single face-to-face.
+EY survey results in the 2020 Tech Horizon survey suggest leaders who are laser-focused on their customers do a better job at meeting customer demands and meeting profitability goals.

-But that requires trust.
-While customers are increasingly signalling they are willing to provide more data, they need faith in the organization — or government — they are giving it to.
+But this requires trust.
+While customers are increasingly signaling they are willing to provide more data, they need faith in the organization — or government — they are giving it to.
 Nearly three-quarters of UK consumers and two-thirds of US consumers in a global ESOMAR and HERE Technologies study indicate a willingness to share personal data, provided companies are transparent about their data collection practices.

 2. Where does employee centricity meet the future of work?

 One of the lessons companies have learned from the pandemic crisis is how central employees are to every dimension of the enterprise.
 They activate the assets, tools and technologies, and serve and delight customers.